Frequently Asked Questions

 Props are certainly welcome – they add a lot to the life of a costume!
 Overload defines a Prop as being any item which may resemble a weapon, is large, narrows to a point, is sharp or heavy enough to cause possible harm, or any item which could otherwise cause harm to other attendees or property.

-They cannot be made of metal, or be of any other legally prohibited nature.
+Only weapon props made of soft materials such as foam, plastic, rubber, lightweight wood (balsa) or fabric are permitted.
+Realistic toy and airsoft guns, real martial art items, metal props (even if they are blunt) and wooden weapons are all prohibited.
 In general, props should not be more than 1.5m in height and 1.2m in width and not weigh more than 5kg, with the exception of props created exclusively for use in the Cosplay competition and only for use on stage.
-Props which are excessively large, heavy, or may potentially pose any health and safety risk, must first be checked and approved by Overload Committee.

 As a Cosplayer you will often be asked for photographs, as people are just as enthusiastic about your series as you might be!
 You are under no obligation to agree – if you are busy politely decline and say “not now”.